Psychological counselling

 • difficult events or experiences in life.

-If you feel that you are in a crisis and need immediate help, please turn to the Psychiatry Clinic of Tartu University Hospital offering emergency reception 24 h.
+If you feel you are in a crisis and need immediate help, please turn to the Psychiatry Clinic of Tartu University Hospital, which offers emergency reception 24 h.
 Address: Raja str 31, phone: +372 731 8764

 Booking an appointment at UT Counselling Centre